-***A Programme Committee will be formed (following a call for volunteers) to shape the programme for SEEDIG 6.
+***A Programme Committee was formed (following a call for volunteers) to shape the programme for SEEDIG 6.

-A draft programme is built based on the submitted proposals and the discussions held at the online planning meeting(s).
+***The Programme Committee builds a draft programme outline for SEEDIG 6, based on the submitted proposals and the discussions held at the online planning meeting(s).

 The community is invited to review the draft programme and submit comments and suggestions for improvement.